Giorgia Meloni sworn in as Italy’s new prime minister and first woman in office | World

 “I swear to be faithful to the republic,” Meloni said before shaking hands with President Sergio Mattarella.

-Italian President Sergio Mattarella greets new Prime Minister Giorgia Meloni at the inauguration ceremony at the Quirinale Presidential Palace in Rome, Italy, October 22, 2022.
+Italian President Sergio Mattarella greets new Prime Minister Giorgia Meloni at the swearing-in ceremony at the Quirinale Presidential Palace in Rome, Italy, October 22, 2022.

 Meloni’s team will replace a national unity government led by former European Central Bank chief Mario Draghi.